 Revenues and Economic Conditions.
 The Puget Sound area's economy remains robust during the current economic expansion.
-As of March 2018, the unemployment rate was 4.1% in the County.
-The region's relatively better performance was driven by the strength of major industry sectors, including software and health services as well as construction.
+As of October 2018, the unemployment rate was 3.2% in the County.
+The region's relatively better performance was driven by the strength of major industry sectors, including information, business, and professional services as well as construction.